pldn/LDWizard-old/README.md

 We distinguish between the generic **LD Wizard Interface** and various **LD Wizard Applications**.
 Each LD Wizard Application is a specific implementation of the LD Wizard Interface.

-The scope of the project is to create two working LDWizard tools, a hello-world LDWizard tool, and the cultural heritage LDWizard.
-The hello-world LDWizard will serve as basic testing tool for implementation of the advanced tooling needed for the second LDWizard.
-The hello-world LDWizard will also serve as a starting point for creating more specialized tooling for a specific domain.
-The hello-world LDWizard will be the product of the second milestone.
-The second LDWizard will be designed according to the specifications of the domain expert in the cultural heritage expert and will serve as a tool to transform excel sheets from the cultural heritage sector to Linked data.
-The cultural heritage LDWizard will be the product for the third milestone.
-The Software requirements as written in this document, are written for an uninstantiated LDWizard, unless specified otherwise.
+The scope of the project is to create two working LD Wizard tools, a hello-world LD Wizard tool, and the cultural heritage LD Wizard.
+The hello-world LD Wizard will serve as basic testing tool for implementation of the advanced tooling needed for the second LD Wizard.
+The hello-world LD Wizard will also serve as a starting point for creating more specialized tooling for a specific domain.
+The hello-world LD Wizard will be the product of the second milestone.
+The second LD Wizard will be designed according to the specifications of the domain expert in the cultural heritage expert and will serve as a tool to transform excel sheets from the cultural heritage sector to Linked data.
+The cultural heritage LD Wizard will be the product for the third milestone.
+The Software requirements as written in this document, are written for an uninstantiated LD Wizard, unless specified otherwise.

 ### 1.4 Terminology